Iran urges Trump to change 'maximum pressure' policy

+"Trump must show that he is not following the wrong policies of the past."

+A man rides his motorbike over a bridge in Tehran facing the landmark anti-US mural painted on the wall of a building in the heart of the Iranian capital on November 6, 2024. — AFP

-Iran signalled an openness towards Donald Trump Saturday, calling on the president-elect to adopt new policies towards it after Washington accused Tehran of involvement in a plot to kill him.
+Iran signalled an openness towards Donald Trump on Saturday, calling on the US president-elect to adopt new policies towards it after Washington accused Tehran of involvement in a plot to kill him.

 "Trump must show that he is not following the wrong policies of the past," Zarif told reporters.